Yemen says kills militant behind attacks on Westerners

 Security forces also detained five al Qaeda suspects and captured weapons in raids across the capital, the state news agency reported.

-The announcements came as Yemeni forces pushed ahead with an offensive against al Qaeda in the Arabian Peninsula, or AQAP, and its local offshoot, Ansar al-Sharia, having captured the militants' main stronghold in the south on Tuesday.
+The announcements came as Yemeni forces pushed ahead with an offensive against al Qaeda in the Arabian Peninsula (AQAP) and its local offshoot, Ansar al-Sharia, having captured the militants' main stronghold in the south on Tuesday.

-Citing recent attacks against Western interests in Yemen, the United States suspended operations of its embassy in Sanaa to the public.

-"We continue to evaluate the security situation every day, and we will reopen the embassy to the public once it is deemed appropriate," the State Department said in a statement on Wednesday, describing the step as "precautionary."

 Yemeni officials say al Qaeda is behind a campaign of assassinations, including the killing of the Frenchman in Sanaa on Monday, to destabilise the U.S.-allied country as it tries to emerge from political turmoil following 2011 protests that forced veteran President Ali Abdullah Saleh to step down.